 Jewish Identity in America: A History

 On July 11, 1883, 200 guests strolled into the luxurious banquet hall of the Highland House, atop Mt.
 Adams in downtown Cincinnati, towering above the Ohio River.
 An elegant orchestra played as lavishly dressed Jewish dignitaries were seated at beautifully decorated tables arrayed with fine china, crystal and silverware.
 These dignitaries were celebrating the first graduating class of Hebrew Union College and the ten-year anniversary of Reform Judaism’s Union of American Hebrew Congregations.
 Representatives from both traditional and very progressive religious backgrounds came to pay their respects.
 They were all there to celebrate the tremendous accomplishment for American Jewry in the New World.
 Judaism had made a place for itself in the American melting pot.
 Handsomely dressed waiters circulated around the tables serving the first course of a nine-course meal.
 Suddenly, gasps were heard over the gentle harmonies of the orchestra.
 Cries of outrage echoed throughout the ballroom.
 “Two rabbis rose from their seats and rushed from the room,” one historian writes.
 “Shrimp had been placed before them as the opening course of the elaborate menu.”
 The courses that followed included softshell crabs, frog legs in cream sauce, little neck clams, and roast beef followed by ice cream.
 In the months that followed, Orthodox Jewish newspapers on the East Coast lashed out at Rabbi Isaac Mayer Wise, the leader of Reform Judaism.
 Journalists and Jewish leaders accused him of defying Orthodox Judaism by planning the scandalous non-kosher menu.
 Shortly after this fiasco, Sabato Morias founded the Jewish Theological Seminary, which served to train rabbis for what would eventually become the middle-ground branch of Conservative Judaism.
 Rabbi Henry Pereira Mendes meanwhile founded the Union of Orthodox Jewish Congregations of America, which represented American Orthodox Judaism.
-Out of this Jewish scandal, which came to be known as the Trefa Banquet, emerged the three branches of three branches of American Judaism.
+Out of this Jewish scandal, which came to be known as the Trefa Banquet, emerged the three branches of American Judaism.

 Jewish by Religion